-Drawing from her recent book, Numbered Lives: Life and Death in Quantum Media, Wernimont will discuss the imperial logics of “quantum media,” particularly the earliest self-tracking technologies from 16th century “waywisers” to colonial pedometers and the gendered use of self-tracking in elite dance and athletic cultures in Anglo-America.
-Discussion will include ideological connections between 21st devices and those of the pre- or early modern era.
+Drawing from her recent book, Numbered Lives: Life and Death in Quantum Media, Wernimont will discuss the imperial logics of “quantum media,” particularly the earliest self-tracking technologies from 16th-century “waywisers” to colonial pedometers and the gendered use of self-tracking in elite dance and athletic cultures in Anglo-America.
+The discussion will include ideological connections between 21st devices and those of the pre- or early modern era.

 This presentation will cover the Rylands library’s new digital preservation system, public access platforms, and digital collections.
 Open to the whole Drew community.